Quantifying co-benefits of water quality conservation practices for wildlife of greatest conservation need in Iowa

 July 2023

-We are working with the Iowa DNR to arrange meetings with taxonomic subcommittees of the State Wildlife Action Plan, which will help us identify priority species to include in our analyses.
-These meetings include experts from across the state on mammals, birds, reptiles, amphibians, and butterflies.
+- Are working with the Iowa DNR to arrange meetings with taxonomic subcommittees of the State Wildlife Action Plan, which will help us identify priority species to include in analyses.
+These meetings include experts from across the state on mammals, birds, reptiles, amphibians and butterflies.
 The dates are not yet set, but anticipated near the end of the year and start of 2024.